 This is the best, simplest, and most versatile baby bouncer on the market.
 It is available in basic cotton, which is truly soft and durable, a more breathable mesh (for you Florida folks!), and an organic cotton version.
 Two of the moms we interviewed had the Baby Bjorn, and absolutely raved about it.
 One had the mesh, and one the basic cotton version.
 They both loved how soft the fabric was, how it adjusted between sitting upright and lying completely flat, and how it didn't include all the music, vibrations, and other distractions.
 They also commented on several other positive aspects: sleek and stylish design, easy for baby to bounce by kicking, no assembly out of the box, machine washable cover (but hang dry), and durability and reliability.
 Neither had any issues with stains, rips, or other problems.
 One also mentioned that the legs on the unit go directly behind the bouncer; this is different from most cheaper bouncers that have legs that also stick out on the front/sides and prove an annoying tripping hazard (especially for visitors!).
 This is a truly trip-free design, which is a big plus.
 The ergonomics of this unit are really great, they position the baby with some leg flexion and with nice head padding.
 It also folds completely flat, which is great for traveling or storage.
 There are some cons, however, that you should consider.
 First, it is the second most expensive bouncer on our list, which can be a limiting factor for many people.
 Second, instead of buckle clips on the harness, this bouncer uses buttons which can be a pain when you're trying to quickly get a baby in or out.
 Finally, the unit can be used from 8-lbs to up to a 29-lb baby, but this is a bit misleading.
 When your baby reaches 19-lbs, Baby Bjorn recommends flipping over the seat cover so that it is used as a bouncer seat without the restraint part.
 But if you have a really large baby that is over 19-lbs but not ready to sit without a restraint, this might not work very well for you.
 The real problem, as it turns out, is that babies over 19-lbs can't really fit their legs into the restraint straps.
 Overall, however, this is a fantastic bouncer and we believe it is the best on the market, if you can afford it.
 Also consider the Baby Bjorn Babysitter Balance Bouncer, which is a bit more money but has a few simple added features.

 Anyone who has used a bouncer for their baby knows that they can be really awkward and cumbersome to store, move, and travel with.
 The travel part is basically impossible for most baby bouncers on the market.
 Along came Tiny Love and made one of the best baby bouncers on the market, not only for its simple features and reliability, but also for its portability.
 We like the simplicity of this baby bouncer.
 It has flexible fabric and netting that makes it light and airy, and keeps sweat from developing against your baby's back.
 The colors are modern and simple, and the 3-point harness does its job.
 One of our more active babies sat up and leaned forward and there was no indication that the bouncer would tip forward or have any other issues.
 There's nothing fancy here: no dangling toys, music, or motion.
 But it's perfect for parents who take pride in simplicity, and also the ability to transport it, store it, and otherwise quickly move it.
 It weighs under 5 pounds and folds up to a size that could probably fit in a normal size briefcase.
 We were able to easily fit it into a carry-on bag, and were really happy about how little space it took up in our closet.
 It's lightweight but also sturdy and well-constructed.
-The fabric is high quality, as are the buckles and rubber feet to keep it from sliding around hardwood or tile floors.
+The fabric is high quality, as are the buckles and rubber feet to keep it from sliding around hardwood or tile floors (or on one of our best foam play mats!).
 Folding it up was easy, though we did find that you need two hands to do it, because you have to push a button and then twist a lever.
 Though it has no motion built in (like the 4Moms!), we like how it responds to baby's movement, keeping them kicking and stimulated.
 We also like how the bouncer seat is relatively upright, so baby is not laying back so far that they can't really watch what's going on.
 This is great when baby is watching mom or dad do their work.
 Cons?
 Well, it's simple by design, so those looking for recline settings, music, vibrations, and dangling toys, check out #3 below for a possibly better option.
 Also only supports up to 20 pounds.
 Overall, for those interested in finding a baby bouncer seat that won't set you back too much money and is also great for travel and easy to store, this is a great option.

 This is one of two Fisher Price bouncers on this list.
 Not surprising given they are the original baby bouncer manufacturer and they have several different bouncer models on the market at any given time.
 This is what they call their deluxe bouncer.
 Relative to the comfort curve (below), this has some extra features.
 In addition to a generally plusher and more conforming seat (plus a newborn insert), it also includes a cute (non-motorized) mobile, super soft fabric, music, nature sounds, and vibrations.
 We really appreciated the adjustable volume for the music and nature sounds, and the fact that it only stays on for up to 20 minutes and therefore doesn't risk burning out the batteries when accidentally left on.
 We also thought the legs and feet were very stable, and provided a reasonable bounce level that wasn't too much for baby.
 It supports up to 25 pounds, and runs on three D size batteries, which we think is a bit much.
 The batteries do last for a long time even with frequent use, but when you need to replace them you'll wonder if it's worth the money!
 The Deluxe Bouncer comes in several color and pattern varieties, but the features are the same.
 Overall, this is a fantastic bouncer that's available for a very reasonable price.